whatyouhide/xandra/README.md

 ## Contributing

-To run tests, you need database running on your machine on port `9042`.
+To run tests, you need Cassandra or ScyllaDB running on your machine on port `9042`.
 You can:

   * install Cassandra and Scylla and run them locally